dimitri-nicolo/calico/master/reference/essentials/policy-auditing.md

 title: Policy Audit Mode
 ---

-Tigera Essentials adds a Felix option DropActionOverride that configures how the `deny` `action` in a [Rule]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/policy#Rule) is interpreted.
+Tigera Essentials Toolkit adds a Felix option DropActionOverride that configures how the `deny` `action` in a [Rule]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/policy#Rule) is interpreted.
 It can add logs for denied packets, or even allow the traffic through.